Establishing and implementing a design system for native apps.

 With the iOS app, many features and offerings were added as needed, because of that the experience became bloated with a kluge of buttons and overlays.
 Important messaging about a class would appear in unexpected places and UI elements became inconsistent with style guidelines.

-In addition to pairing with the iOS app, we also needed to incorporate a newly designed style guideline.
+In addition to pairing with the iOS app, it also needed to incorporate a newly designed style guideline.
 Keeping in mind that in the future, this style would need to translate back over to iOS.
 Considerations for how the two apps will co-exist in its various states was crucial.

 The entirety of the iOS app split into 3 phases of work.